abhinav-bhardwaj/C-Library-Management-System/README.md

 # C++ Library System Project
-  A Library system program written in c++ as a School Project
+  A Library system program written in C++ as a School Project